-Look there in the next part where I have in bold.
-This is to teach heresy.
 To teach that God’s grace is so irresistible that the man whom God has chosen to be saved is helpless to resist is to also teach that no man can be saved whom God has not chosen.
-This damnable teaching in reality denies to every man the choice of Heaven or Hell leaving every man with no responsibilities for his destination.
+This damnable teaching denies to every man the choice of Heaven or Hell; leaving every man with no responsibilities for his destination.

-Look on the bottom of the page.
 To teach that a believer in Christ, called a saint, will persevere in the faith until death or until the Lord comes causes one to focus upon the works of man and not the Word of God.
-No man who observes his own personal life as a basis for his salvation can ever be certain of salvation, but if he looks closely to his ways, his thoughts and his motives, he must conclude that he has every reason to doubt his own salvation or ceases to be honest.
+No man who observes his own personal life as a basis for his salvation can ever be certain of salvation, but if he looks closely to his ways, his thoughts, and his motives, he must conclude that he has every reason to doubt his own salvation or ceases to be honest.

-If you had to live this righteous life to go to Heaven, to prove that you’re really saved and turn from your sin and make Christ the Lord and the Master of your life, if you did you’d have to doubt your own salvation, and you know it, or you can just let a few other people just follow you around for a while, and listen to everything you say, and do, and where you go, everything about you, and I beat they’d come to the conclusion you’re not as holy as you think you are.
+If you had to live this righteous life to prove that you’re really saved by turning from your sin and by making Christ the Lord and the Master of your life, you’d have to doubt your own salvation.
+You must conclude that you are not as holy as you think you are.

-I mean if there is anything God wants you to do and you didn’t do it, well, you did a lot of them but you didn’t do one thing, how do you know that one thing wasn’t the one that kept you from being saved?
+I mean if there is anything God wants you to do and you didn’t do it, well, how do you know that one thing wasn’t the one that kept you from being saved?

 How would you know you are really the one that God chose?
 God chose me and I’m one of the elect.
-Yeah, how do you know?
-How do you know?
+Yeah, how do you know.
 Well, because I believe it.
 Yeah, but what is the evidence?
 What are you trusting in?
 How you live?

 What if you lived good for forty years, and then blew it one day before you died?
 That one day proved you never were saved because you didn’t persevere to the end, my friend.

-I don’t believe that, and that’s what causes so many people to question their own salvation.
+I don’t believe that because that’s what causes so many people to question their own salvation.
 They have doubts.
-When you give a person ten reasons on how to know you’re saved, you gave them ten reasons on how to doubt their salvation also.
-So, this is why you have to be careful on all this stuff.
+When you give a person ten reasons on how to know you’re saved, you also gave them ten reasons on how to doubt their salvation.

 Everybody is a sinner.
 Everybody has sinned.

-Look there now to top of the page two as Paul Harvey would say.
-At the top of the page, what right does any man have to cause any person in this world to believe that God doesn’t love him?
-Because, if God has hand-picked a few people, you can’t really tell everybody that God loves you because you don’t know if He does or not.
+What right does any man have to cause any person in this world to believe that God doesn’t love him?
+Because, if God has hand-picked a few people, you can’t really tell everybody that God loves them because you don’t know if He does or not.

-Look at the next statement.
 The following verses are often used to prove the case for the teaching of Calvinism.
 Ephesians chapter two verse eight and nine.
-Verses we read just a moment ago.
 “For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast.
 When it says “For by grace are you saved” I believe that’s the point.
 That’s the point.
 “For by grace are you saved.”
 But how?
 Through faith.
 And, you’ll read that all the way through the Gospel of John.
-Just believe.
-Just believe.
+Just believe

 Now look at the next verse or the statement.
 They will use Ephesians chapter two verses eight and nine to try to prove that faith is the gift of God.
 The Word of God states over and over that faith can produce works but nowhere does it ever state that works produce faith.

-I know that by finding works that I have faith.
+The Calvinist must find works to prove to himself that he has faith.
 See, that’s the perseverance of faith.
 How do you know you really believe?
-You have to see the works.
+You must see the works.
 So, the works become the evidence that I really got faith.
 It’s backwards.
 See, you’re saved by faith, and as He says in Hebrews, “Now faith is the substance of things hoped for, the evidence of things not seen.”

-If I’m saved by faith there doesn’t have to be the evidence that people can see to prove that I’ve got faith because faith is the evidence that you can’t see.
-There are no works to prove that I’m saved because I can say well if you’re saved you’ll go to church.
-Well, lost man can do that.
+If I’m saved by faith, there doesn’t have to be the evidence that people can see to prove that I’ve got faith because faith is the evidence that you can’t see.
+There are no works to prove that I’m saved because the lost man can do that.
 Well, if you’re really saved you read the Bible.
 Well, the lost man can read the Bible.
 Well, I’ll give money.
 Well, the lost man can give money.

 What can you do that a lost man can’t do?
-See, that’s why God’s the one who knows whose saved and He saves every man that believes His Word.
+See, that’s why God’s the one who knows who is saved, and He saves every man that believes His Word.
 How do I know I’m saved?
 Not by my life but not the Word of God.

-God said if I trusted Him He would give me what kind of life: eternal life.
+God said if I trusted Him, He would give me what kind of life: eternal life.
 “He that believeth on Me hath” present tense, hath right now everlasting life.
-I believed that fifty-five years ago in a little ole living room.
-God saved me that day, that night.
-That moment I had eternal life and I didn’t look at my life to see whether or not I had it.
+I believed that sixty-two years ago in a little ole living room, God saved me.
+That very moment I had eternal life, and I didn’t look at my life to see whether or not I had it.
 I knew it then; I had it.
-If I had to wait six months or a year to see it, well have I got enough works in my life to give me confidence, will I know if I really meant it?
-No. No. I will say that night.
-I don’t have to have any questions and doubts about it.
-The Word of God doesn’t change.
+I did not have to wait six months or a year to see if I had enough works in my life to give me confidence that I was really saved.
+No. No. The Word of God doesn’t change.
 “These things have I written unto you that believe on the name of the Son of God; that ye may know that ye have eternal life….”
 He did not say, “Did you turn from your sins?
 Did you commit your life to Christ that you may know that you have eternal life?
 Or, we go by what was written, “that ye may know that ye have eternal life.”

 Look at the next statement here.
 Faith is not the gift.
 Every man has the ability to trust, to believe or not to believe.
 Where you put your faith is your choice.
-If God gave special faith to a man to believe in Christ, then you also give a man to special faith to believe in Buddha, Mohammed and Confucius or any other of the false religions.
-Don’t they believe in their stuff?
-When did God give them the faith to believe that?
+If God gave special faith to a man to believe in Christ, did God also give a man to special faith to believe in Buddha, Mohammed and Confucius or any other of the false religion?
 If He gave the faith to believe in Christ, well, who gave them the faith to believe in the other?
 Where did that come from?

-In other words, when God designed this plan of salvation He did not ask us into this, you know, into Heaven to seek our counsel.
+In other words, when God designed this plan of salvation, He did not ask into Heaven to seek our counsel.
 He didn’t need it.
-God’s the one that designed this and He says, I’m going to save a man by faith.
+God’s the one that designed this, and He says, I’m going to save a man by faith.
 I’m going to send my Son into the world and He’s going to pay for the sins of all the world, and whosoever in the world that will believe in Christ will be placed in Christ.
-So God, from the foundations of the world, says that I’m going to save all of those who believe and not those who don’t believe.
+God, from the foundations of the world, chose to save all of those who believe and not save those who don’t believe.

-You and I are the ones to determine whether or not we’re in Christ.
-See, when I trusted in Christ as my savior fifty-five years ago I was placed in Christ and God has chosen all those that are in Christ.
-But, how do you get in Christ?
+You and I are the ones to determine whether we’re in Christ.
+See, when I trusted in Christ as my savior sixty-two years ago, I was placed in Christ and God has chosen all those that are in Christ.
+But how do you get in Christ?
 By your personal decision to accept Christ as your Savior.
-So God has, from the beginning, chosen to save all of those who believe in Christ and predetermined predestination the adoption of His children, and one of these days these bodies of ours are going to be changed and we are going to be placed into Heaven.
+God has, from the beginning, chosen to save all of those who believe in Christ and predetermined the adoption of His children into the family of God.
+One of these days these bodies of ours are going to be changed and into Heavenly glorified bodies.
 That day is coming.
-That’s why it talks about in Ephesians 1:13 we’re sealed until the day of redemption: the redemption of these bodies.
+1:13 talks about believers being sealed until the day of redemption: the redemption of these bodies.

-Romans chapter eight talks about we groan within ourselves waiting for the adoption meaning the transfer, the change of these old vile bodies that would be made like unto His glorious body.
+Romans chapter eight talks about us groaning within ourselves waiting for the adoption of these old vile bodies that would be made like unto His glorious body.
 That day is coming!

-Truth: God chose or determined predetermined from the foundation of the world to save all those who trust in Christ, who chose to trust Christ in faith alone.
-He chose those that are in Christ so that when you read that verse and you hear some preacher try to make something out of that that’s not there.
-You’ll know that isn’t true and he has a limited atonement theology.
+God chose or predetermined from the foundation of the world to save all those who chose to trust Christ by faith alone.
+He chose those that are in Christ so that when you hear preachers try to twist this verse, you’ll know that isn’t true, and that he has a limited atonement theology.

-So, they read that part, where it says God hath chosen from the beginning to salvation.
-See that God chose you from the beginning.
+So, they read that part, where it says God hath chosen you from the beginning to salvation and, there must be some people God didn’t choose.
 Don’t you feel special?
-Now, there are some people God didn’t choose.
 That’s not what He says.
-That’s leaving out a lot of what this verse says.
+That’s leaving a lot out of what this verse says.

 God’s Word tells us that faith cometh by hearing and hearing by the Word of God; not as a gift, faith cometh by what?
 Hearing, and hearing by the Word of God.
 It didn’t come as a gift apart from the Word of God and that’s why He said, preach the word to everybody.